vip-pana/weRoad-laravel/README.md

 1. Clone the repository
 2. Run `composer install` to install the necessary dependencies
 3. Run `php artisan migrate --seed` to populate the database with mock data.
+4. Run `php artisan serve` to  start the application on port 8000.
+Then open your browser on http://localhost:8000
 ### Packages

 - **Laravel Breeze**: For authentication